Rishabh3542/Google_Play_Store_Data-Analysis-EDA-Project/README.md

 # EDA-GOOGLE-play-Store-Data-

-# 📊 Google Play Store Data Analysis - EDA Project 🚀
+# 📊 Google Play Store Data Analysis - EDA Project🚀

 ### 🔥 **Project Overview:**
 This project performs **Exploratory Data Analysis (EDA)** on **Google Play Store data** to gain insights into app ratings, pricing models, and popularity.
 The goal is to uncover patterns and trends in the app market.